Lab 12: Regression I: Linear Models#

 B2.
 With no regularization#

-Repeat B1 but update the line reg = LogisticRegression()
+Repeat Part B1, but this time replace the line reg = LogisticRegression() with reg = LogisticRegression(penalty=None).

-(you may want to copy those cells below rather than directly editing above, so that you can compare the plots between B1 and B2.)
+Note: you should copy the code cells from B1 rather than directly editing them, so that you can compare the plots between B1 and B2.

 Tip